 Most of the residents here have a family connection to print, rather than having worked in the sector themselves.
 When any new residents join us, I ensure we have a little get together to introduce them to their new community, make them feel welcomed and hopefully transition them smoothly into living at Southwood.

 Before the pandemic, I held a walking club and also attended a training course to become a chair-based exercise instructor, which I hope to start up again soon.
 We hold frequent events from BBQs to fancy dress parties, quiz afternoons and bingo.
 We have a yearly Christmas lunch at one of the local hotels, as well as race nights, fundraising events for other charities, breakfast club mornings, and board game afternoons.
 There is plenty to get involved in if residents wish to do so!

 We know it was tough for residents during lockdown, so we made sure they had plenty of treats including cream teas, easter eggs, flowers, Christmas hampers, and fish and chip suppers, in a bid to ease boredom and lift their spirits.

 What do you see as the benefit to living in an almshouse?

 One of the main benefits is that it helps to combat any feeling of isolation that residents may have encountered outside this environment.
-It’s a community, and residents have the opportunity to become involved in activities if they want to. us that if there are problems with any aspect of their flats, staff are available to ensure that issues are rectified.
+It’s more of a community at Southwood, and residents have the opportunity to become involved in activities if they want to.
+If there are problems with any aspect of their flats, staff are available to ensure that issues are rectified.

 We’re here to assist, when needed, by signposting to the relevant services such as medical and care, which could be more difficult living alone and outside of a community like Southwood.
 Residents’ welfare needs are our priority and we want residents to be able to live independently as long as they can.